 Laboratory method blanks (also called extraction blanks, procedural blanks, or preparation blanks) are used to assess laboratory contamination during all stages of sample preparation and analysis.
 For laboratory analyses, at least one laboratory method blank will be run in every sample batch.
 The method blank will be processed through the entire analytical procedure in a manner identical to the samples (i.e., using the same reagents and equipment).
 Method blanks should contain analyte concentration less than the MDL or 30% of the lowest reported sample concentration.
 Upon discovery of blank contamination in any batch, the RMP QAO should be notified before additional batches are analyzed.
-A method blank concentration > 2× the MDL or > 30% of the lowest reported sample concentration for any analytes of interest may require corrective action (e.g., checking of reagents, re-cleaning and re-checking of equipment) to identify and eliminate the source(s) of contamination before proceeding with further analysis; in cases where blank contamination accounts for 30% or more of the result for a third or more of the samples, re-extraction of analyzed batches may be requested.
-If eliminating the blank contamination and reanalysis is not possible, results for all impacted analytes in the analytical batch shall be flagged.
+A method blank concentration > the RL or > 30% of the lowest reported sample concentration for any analytes of interest may require corrective action (e.g., checking of reagents, recleaning and re-checking of equipment) to identify and eliminate the source(s) of contamination before proceeding with further analysis; in cases where blank contamination accounts for 30% or more of the result for a third or more of the samples, rerunning (renalysis or/and re-extraction) of analyzed samples in those batches may be requested.
+If eliminating the blank contamination and rerunning is not possible, results for all impacted analytes in the analytical batch shall be flagged.
 In addition, a detailed description of the contamination sources and the steps taken to identify and eliminate/minimize them shall be included in the transmittal letter.
-Subtracting method blank results from sample results is not permitted, except where $3 \times \text{STDEV}$ of the mean blank measurement can be demonstrated to be less than or equal to the MDL.
+Subtracting method blank results from sample results is not permitted, except where 3 × STDEV of the mean blank measurement can be demonstrated to be less than or equal to the MDL.